nakshi-dudhiya/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 - clues and considerations

 ### Vocabulary Table
-- The table should only include nouns, verbs, adverbs and adjectives.
+- The table should only include nouns, verbs, adverbs and adjectives
+- The table should only have the following colums: French, English
 - Do not provide particles in the vocabulary, student needs to figure this out
 - Ensure there are no repeats
-- If there is more than one version of a word, show the simplest form
+- If there is more than one version of a word, show the most common word

 ### Sentence Structure